 Talk about the importance of sleep.
 Do you get enough sleep?
 Do you get too much?
 Are there changes you need to make to improve in this area, and how should you go about it?
 Talk about the importance of good sleep hygiene (avoiding too much caffeine, avoiding screen time right before bed, getting up at the same time each day, etc.).

-- Discuss how treatments for physical illnesses like broken bones or infections are similar to treatments for psychological illnesses like addiction.
+Discuss how treatments for physical illnesses – like broken bones or infections – are similar to treatments for psychological illnesses like addiction.
 Brainstorm ideas for the ideal hospital or retreat to provide you with mental and emotional healing.
-Be specific about anything that would help you personally—food, entertainment, animals, activities, etc.
+Be specific.

-- Write out your usual routine.
+Write out your usual routine.
 Add one activity that would help you improve your physical, emotional, mental, or spiritual health.
-For example, you might decide that you will exercise instead of sitting on the sofa while watching television, or that you will practice gratitude every night before sleep.
-Tell members to report whether they followed through at the next meeting.
+For example, you might decide that you will exercise instead of sitting on the sofa while watching television.
+Tell members to report if they followed through at the next meeting.

-- Choose a bad memory that you don’t mind talking about with the group.
-First, share what happened, then discuss how you would “fix” it if you could, by giving your past self tools such as knowledge, support, or assistance that would have improved or prevented the situation.
+Choose a bad memory to talk about with the group.
+Then discuss how, if you could, you would “fix” it by giving your past self tools such as knowledge, support, or assistance that could have improved or prevented the situation.
 Let the group participate in each memory “fix.”